-The group completion theorem was originally proved in \cite{SegalMcDuff} for topological monoids $M$ for which $\pi_0(M)$ is central in the Pontryagin ring $H_*(M)$; we will use the generalised form proved by Quillen \cite[Theorem Q.4]{FM94}. \begin{thm}[Group-completion theorem] Let $M$ be a topological monoid and suppose that the localisation $H_*(M)[\pi_0(M)^{-1}]$ can be constructed by right fractions.
+We recall the group completion theorem (see \cite{McDuffSegal} and \cite[Theorem Q.4]{FM94}). \begin{thm}[Group completion theorem] Let $M$ be a topological monoid and suppose that the localisation $H_*(M)[\pi_0(M)^{-1}]$ can be constructed by right fractions.
 Then the canonical map

 is an isomorphism of rings. \end{thm} Using Theorem \ref{thm:groupcompletion} together with Lemma \ref{lem:mHurmweaklybraided} we obtain an isomorphism of rings